RxnWeaver/RxnWeaver/doc/design/stereo-determination.md

 ## Stereo Bonds in Rings

-As per InChI rules, in rings whose size >= 8, all double bonds are treated as stereogenic.
+As per InChI rules, in all-carbon rings whose size >= 8, all double bonds are treated as stereogenic.

-Similarly, in rings whose size >= 8, all alternating single/double bonds are treated as stereogenic.
+Similarly, in all-carbon rings whose size >= 8, all alternating single/double bonds are treated as stereogenic.
 That helps in unambiguously distinguishing between the following two ring configurations.

 ```
                  D--E